CityOfNewYork/nyco-wp-boilerplate/README.md

 where we can work on creating a consitent Docker boilerplate that will work with our agency's products.
 Specifically AccesNYC and Growing Up NYC.

-Eventually, we can replace this readme with docucumentation on how to set up our products generally so we have an agreement on the kind of configuration that is best suited for each product.
+Eventually, we can replace this readme with documentation on how to set up our products generally so we have an agreement on the kind of configuration that is best suited for each product.